Shaoguan Guangdong, China Travel Guide

 UNESCO site with distinctive red sandstone formations.

-Throughout the Tang and Song dynasties (7th to 13th centuries), Shaoguan flourished as a commercial and cultural center.
+Throughout the Tang and Song dynasties (7th to 13th centuries), Shaoguan flourished as a economic and cultural center.
 The Meiguan Ancient Post Road, a pass through the Nanling Mountains, served as an artery for trade and communication.
 Merchants moved goods like tea, silk, and porcelain through Shaoguan, while scholars and officials traversed this path, contributing to the city’s intellectual and spiritual life.
-This period observed the establishment of significant Buddhist institutions, notably Nanhua Temple.
+This period saw the establishment of significant Buddhist institutions, notably Nanhua Temple.

 Nanhua Temple is the ancestral temple of Zen Buddhism under the Sixth Patriarch, Huineng, impacting Chinese Buddhism profoundly.